ben-rogerson/twin.macro/README.md

 **💡 Works with the official tailwind vscode plugin** - Avoid having to look up your classes with auto-completions straight from your Tailwind config - [See setup instructions →](https://github.com/ben-rogerson/twin.macro/discussions/227)

-**🚥 Over 40 variants to prefix on your classes** - Unlike Tailwind, the prefixes are always available to add to your classes
+**🚥 Over 40 variants to prefix on your classes** - The prefixes are “always on” and available for your classes

-- Prefix with `before:` and `after:` to style pseudo-elements
 - Prefix with `hocus:` to style hover + focus at the same time
-- Style with extra group states like `group-hocus:` and `group-active:`
 - Style form field states with `checked:`, `invalid:` and `required:`
 - Stack up variants whenever you need them `sm:hover:first:bg-black`